imsjp/poe-tools/content/docs/lootfilters/index.md

 ## NeverSink Loot Filters

 The most popular loot filters used in the game are created by NeverSink and can be found on [his PathofExile profile](https://www.pathofexile.com/account/view-profile/NeverSink/item-filters).
-At the top-right corner of each filter level, select 'FOLLOW'.
+At the top-right corner of each filter level, select **FOLLOW**.

 The filters will populate when you login to the game in the options menu.

-The 'strict' level filter is the recommended item filter for most players.
+The *strict* level filter is the recommended item filter for most players.

 As an example of how the loot filters work:
+[insert image]

 As of Patch 3.15, players can hide filtered items from rendering as drops.
 This increases in-game performance by a large margin, making loot filters even more important.